ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/en.md

 **All members of the Nomination Assessment Team are sworn to uphold [the Contributor Code of Conduct](/wiki/Contributor_Code_of_Conduct) in addition to the normal [Community Rules](/wiki/Rules).**

 If you encounter any member of the Nomination Assessment Team acting inappropriately, please contact [abuse@ppy.sh](mailto:abuse@ppy.sh) at once with as much information as possible.
-For more details, see [this article](/wiki/Reporting_Bad_Behaviour/Abuse).
+For more details, see [Reporting Abuse](/wiki/Reporting_Bad_Behaviour/Abuse).

 ## Responsibilities